sudosurmrf/es5-es6-lecture/README.md

 The project is organized into different folders inside the `es5-lecture` directory.
 Each folder inside the root directory contains examples of ES5 and ES6 practices.
 Some folders may have a server.js which needs to be ran first, while others may just need to run the index.html.
 All of these folders will include any relevant code you will need to observe the differences and allow you to test these examples.

-es5-lecture/ ├── passwordLeak/ # ES5 and ES6 example securing the password before hashing ├── scopingIssue / # ES5 and ES6 example demonstrating variable leak due to function scoping / ├── CleanerFunctions/ # ES5 and ES6 functions which show the simpler way to express functions using ES6. /├── thisIsBetter/ Using 2 separate objects, depicting how ES6 allows lexical scoping of "this" vs ES5 "this" accessing the global object /├── thatsClassy/ showing the difference of how ES6 helps achieve a more object-oriented user experience vs the ES5 alternative of using prototypes in the function constructors /├── syntaticSugarRush/ displaying what the "pyramid of doom" or "callback hell" used to look like, we can understand why the need for async/await and promises was needed, and how they changed Javascript asynchronous calls /├── module-icious/ This workshop shows a simulation of how ES5 set modules and how ES6 has simplified this for us ├── README.md # This README file └── package.json # Project dependencies
+es5-lecture/ ├── passwordLeak/ # ES5 and ES6 example securing the password before hashing ├── scopingIssue / # ES5 and ES6 example demonstrating variable leak due to function scoping / ├── CleanerFunctions/ # ES5 and ES6 functions which show the simpler way to express functions using ES6. /├── thisIsBetter/ Using 2 separate objects, depicting how ES6 allows lexical scoping of "this" vs ES5 "this" accessing the global object /├── thatsClassy/ showing the difference of how ES6 helps achieve a more object-oriented user experience vs the ES5 alternative of using prototypes in the function constructors /├── syntaticSugarRush/ displaying what the "pyramid of doom" or "callback hell" used to look like, we can understand why the need for async/await and promises was needed, and how they changed Javascript asynchronous calls /├── module-icious/ This workshop shows a simulation of how ES5 set modules and how ES6 has simplified this for us /├── hoistTheSails/ Using different ES5 and ES6 variations, we show how hoisting actually affects functions without the use of block-scoped declarations  /├── README.md # This README file └── package.json # Project dependencies

 ---